berkeley-cdss/curriculum-guide/faq/onboarding.md

 We can’t allow non UC Berkeley users as our authentication system only allows users with UC Berkeley email id.
 For such users, there are couple of options we recommend below,

-- Use the [Calnet Sponsored Guests](https://calnetweb.berkeley.edu/calnet-departments/calnet-sponsored-guests) option to get temporary access to bcourses which will allow you to access the Datahub service.
+- Use the [Calnet Sponsored Guests](https://calnetweb.berkeley.edu/calnet-departments/calnet-sponsored-guests) option to get temporary access to bcourses which will allow you to access the DataHub service.
 - Use [Binder](https://mybinder.org/) or [Jupyterlite](https://jupyterlite.readthedocs.io/en/stable/) services to solve for the immediate needs.

 **How do my students download their submissions as a PDF?**